 ASUS is one of the most famous brands among the graphics cards, however, the Asus Dual GTX 1650 is not much of an extreme level graphics card.
 The graphics card features a plain design, with the front shroud not totally covering the PCB which aids in the airflow.
 There are two white stripes on the fan shroud, which is the signature of the Asus Dual-Fan models.
 There are two dust-resistant fans used in this graphics card which are also very quiet in operation.

 This graphics card, too, uses a sunflower-like heat-sink, which does not contain any heat-pipe.
-The temperature levels of the graphics card are really low, as the graphics card does not provide any additional power connector and has the 75-watt board limit.
+The temperature levels of the graphics card are really low, as the graphics card does not provide any additional power connector and has a 75-watt board limit.

 We believe that this variant of the GTX 1650 is not the best of the variants but provides a balanced perspective between looks, performance, and cooling solution.
 Ultimately, the best choice for mediocre people.